tydaeus/notes/windows/powershell/powershell_path_management.md

 ### `Resolve-Path`
 The `Resolve-Path` cmdlet will attempt to resolve a path string and return a `PathInfo` object representing it.
 Use `(Resolve-Path $Path).Path` to access the path string.

+`Resolve-Path` throws an exception if no matching file is found, so it should be wrapped in Try-Catch if manual error-handling or further script processing is desired.

 ### `Test-Path`
 Use the `Test-Path` cmdlet to inspect file structures.
 Throws an exception if the path doesn't exist.